tphummel/blog/_posts/2014-11-20-data-collection.md

 - *Recorder*: When doing active recording, the person whose responsibility it is to collect and record the activity results.
 - *Participant-Recorder*: When doing active recording, a participant who concurrently acts as recorder.
 - *Progressive Recording*: The results of an activity as recorded while still in progress.
 Yields more detailed measurements but incurs a higher time/effort cost if using active recording.
 Sometimes, this is impossible with a participant-recorder.
 - *Reflective Recording*: The results of an activity as recorded upon completion.
 It offers lower detail and a lower time/effort cost with active recording.
-It is more conducive when using a participant-recorder.
+This is more conducive to using a participant-recorder.

 ## Data Collection Tradeoff